galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 # Gathering the different samples in one Rdata file

 A dedicated tool exists to merge the different `RData` files into a single one: **xcms findChromPeaks Merger** {% icon tool %}.
-Although you can simply take as input your dataset collection alone, the tool also provides de possibility to take into account a sampleMetadata file.
+Although you can simply take as input your dataset collection alone, the tool also provides the possibility to take into account a sampleMetadata file.
 Indeed, depending of your analytical sequence, you may want to treat part of your samples a different way when proceeding to the grouping step using **xcms groupChromPeaks (group)** {% icon tool %}.